OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 In the following, we quickly introduce some terminologies.

-- a condition _holds_ if the conditions evaluates to _true_
+- A condition holds if the conditions evaluates to true.
-- an element is _present_ if all assigned conditions hold
+- An element is present if all assigned conditions hold.
-- an element is _absent_ if not all assigned conditions hold
+- An element is absent if not all assigned conditions hold.
-- a _variability resolver_ is a TOSCA processor that resolves the variability of a service template
+- A variability resolver is a TOSCA processor that resolves the variability of a service template.

 ## Service Template